Analysis of kinetic Langevin Monte Carlo under the stochastic exponential Euler discretization from underdamped all the way to overdamped: Preliminaries

 \subsection{Stochastic Exponential Euler Discretization}

-We begin with a high-level derivation of the stochastic exponential Euler discretization. (\citet[Lem.
-29]{durmus_uniform_2025} present a more rigorous derivation.)
+We begin with a high-level derivation of the stochastic exponential Euler discretization.
+(Refer to \citet[Lem.
+29]{durmus_uniform_2025} for a more rigorous derivation.)
 Consider the fact that the solution to \cref{eq:kinetic_langevin_dynamics} at time \(t = T\) is given as the intractable expression

 If we hold the drift $\nabla U$ constant, \cref{eq:kinetic_langevin_solution} reduces to an Ornstein-Uhlenbeck process, which has a known solution.
 The exponential integrator exploits this, for each $k \geq 0$, by integrating \cref{eq:kinetic_langevin_solution} over the interval $[hk, h (k + 1)]$ and replacing the state-dependent drift $\nabla U\left(X_t\right)$ with the state-independent constant drift $\nabla U(X_{hk})$.
 Defining \(\delta \triangleq \mathrm{e}^{- \gamma h}\) for convenience, this yields the update rule for the discrete-time Markov chain \({(Z_k = (X_k, V_k))}_{k \geq 0}\),